debbiemarkslab/BEAR/docs/usage.rst

 .. autofunction:: bear_model.dataloader.dataloader

+If the counts are in a sparse format one may use

+.. autofunction:: bear_model.dataloader.sparse_dataloader

 The loaded dataset can then be used to train an AR or BEAR model with the ``bear_net`` submodule: